 We bill a substantial portion of our clearing and transaction fees to our clearing firms.
 The majority of clearing and transaction fees received from clearing firms represent charges for trades executed and cleared on behalf of their customers.
+One firm represented 12% of our clearing and transaction fees revenue in 2014.
 One firm represented 11% and one firm represented 10% of our clearing and transaction fees revenue in 2013.
+Two firms each represented 12% of our clearing and transaction fees revenue in 2013.
 Two firms each represented 12% of our clearing and transaction fees revenue in 2012.
-One firm represented 12% of our clearing and transaction fees revenue in 2011.
 Should a clearing firm withdraw, we believe that the customer portion of the firm's trading activity would likely transfer to another clearing firm of the exchange.
 Therefore, we do not believe we are exposed to significant risk from an ongoing loss of revenue received from or through a particular clearing firm.